 The marriage of Charles Sebastian Theodore Sheppard and Elsie Mabel Gomez took place on 20th January, 1909 at the Presbyterian Church, St. Ann's Church of Scotland, St. Ann's Road, Port-of-Spain, Trinidad.
 We examined the marriage record and took the above photo of the register in the Trinidad archives, but were scolded that it was forbidden!
 Too late!
 From the register we find that at the time of his marriage at age 23, Charles was still living at his parents' home at 117 Edward Street, Port of Spain.
 Elsie was 20 years old, and her address was 4, Zampty Lane, Erthic Road, Belmont.
 The Minister who conducted their marriage ceremony was Mr. P. Simpson, and their witnesses who signed the Marriage Register were Joseph Cabral and Elsie's sister, Audrey Gomez.

 Elsie Mabel was born on 26 May, 1888, in Arima, Trinidad.
 Her parents, Joseph Gomez and Christina Pereira, were both of Portuguese descent.
 Elsie was the eldest of their nine children.
-Both of her parents were present at her wedding; however, her father Joseph passed away just barely a year later, on 31 Dec 1910 - at age 47.
+Both of her parents were present at her wedding; however, her father Joseph passed away just two years later, on 31 Dec 1910 - at age 47.
 Charles' oldest brother Alfred who had also attended their wedding, died in the January of 1910, succumbing to bronchitis, when he was just 25.
 Two very sad losses for the family in the same year.

 Elsie's mother, Christina, lived to be 83, and was able to enjoy many of her grandchildren born to Charles and Elsie.
 Charlie's father Alfred died just 8 years after the wedding, but his mother Virginia lived till 1936 and knew all of her grandchildren.